Owen Tangavelou: 2022

 Moving into 2022, Tangavelou made his debut in the Formula Regional category by racing in the final three rounds of the Formula Regional Asian Championship with Hitech Grand Prix.
 He had a best finish of 13th in the final race, one in which he scored a rookie podium, and ended up 31st in the standings.

-The Frenchman's main series that year would be the Formula Regional European Championship, which he would contest with G4 Racing.
+Tangavelou’s main series that year would be the Formula Regional European Championship, which he would contest with G4 Racing.
 Following the first half of the season, which yielded a best finish of 14th at Le Castellet, Tangavelou switched to the RPM team to partner Pietro Delli Guanti.
 His results would improve almost instantly, with him getting his first points at the Hungaroring and scoring two further ninth places at the next round in Spa-Francorchamps.
-Another point came at the Red Bull Ring, before Tangavelou scored a season-best finish of sixth place at the season finale in Mugello, thereby taking the rookie victory within that race, which elevated him to 20th in the standings.
+Another point came at the Red Bull Ring, before Tangavelou scored a season-best finish of sixth place at the season finale in Mugello, thereby taking the rookie victory within that race, which elevated him to twentieth in the standings.